ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.12 =
+* Improvements to update mechanism to avoid duplicate entries

 = 6.0.11 =
 * Fixed issue with user submitted links not having a category assigned to them